 What are inventory levels?

 ‘Inventory levels’ refers to the amount of inventory you have available throughout your entire distribution network.
 By keeping track of inventory levels, you can consistently meet demand while only storing the inventory you need at a given period.
 Software tools that help inventory management and demand forecasting help online brands track and maintain inventory levels effectively.

 This is the bare minimum units of any inventory product that must be in stores or warehouses at all times.
 If the stocks fall below the minimum level, it could cause backorders, split shipments, and stockouts.
 The minimum inventory level varies depending on your storage space, SKU count, inventory turnover, days sales in inventory, and more.

 What is the maximum inventory level?

 Maximum inventory levels is the limit you set for how much inventory you have available at any given period.
 Maximum inventory amounts depend on your available capital, storage space, shelf-life of materials, SKU count, and average inventory turnover rate.
 Having a surplus of inventory can lead to dead stock (e.g., unsellable inventory) and higher carrying costs, which cuts into profit margins.

 What is the optimal inventory level?

-Optimal inventory levels are the ideal quantities of stock that you should have in a physical store or fulfillment center at any given time.
-Inventory levels that are optimized are not so high that you spend too much capital, you’re sitting on inventory that will take too long to sell through, and/or you risk obsolete stock.
+Optimal inventory levels are the ideal quantities of stock that you should have in a physical store or fulfilment centre at any given time.
+Inventory levels that are optimised are not so high that you spend too much capital, you’re sitting on inventory that will take too long to sell through, and/or you risk obsolete stock.
 On the flip side, it’s not too little that you run out of stock.

 How does ShipBob help maintain low inventory levels?